mainmatter/mainmatter.com/src/posts/2024-02-27-embeddable-ember-apps.md

 `vendor.js` script that precedes the other scripts inside an `index.html` entry point.

-A few Webpack plugins that do concatenation, but there's nuance to handling concatenation, because we must ensure that the `vendor.js` file is at the top and is processed first.
+A few Webpack plugins do concatenation, but there's nuance to handling concatenation, because we must ensure that the `vendor.js` file is at the top and is processed first.
 For this reason, I recommend rolling out your own.